Overview

 Quantization

 Quantization is the process of converting high-precision data into a lower-precision, discrete representation.
 The quantization setting defines which internal, lower-precision, discrete representation the high-precision input data is converted to (e.g., which data type is used in the index to store the vectors).
 A smaller data type requires less memory but may impact the quality of the index and thus recall performance.
 This is particularly relevant when vector clusters are very dense, as precision loss in the floating-point representation will decrease recall.
-Supported types are:bf16
+Supported types are:bf16: 16-bit (brain) floating point developed by Google Brain.
+It is optimized for fast, large-scale numeric tasks where preserving the range is more important than fine-grained precision.f16: 16-bit floating pointf32: 32-bit floating point, equal to the SQL type realf64: 64-bit floating point, equal to the SQL type double precisioni8: 8-bit integer (this quantization is only support with cosine-like metrics)

 Table index_granularity